Alluxio/alluxio/deploy/vagrant/README.md

 create new directory `roles/ufs_{filesystem_name}` with structure:

-	|-- files
-	|---- compile_alluxio.sh    # how to compile Alluxio against this ufs
-	|---- config_alluxio.sh     # there are ufs related configurations in Alluxio like ALLUXIO_UNDERFS_ADDRESS
-	|---- ...
 	|-- tasks
 	|---- download_release.yml  # how to download the binary release of this ufs to a specific directory
 	|---- config.yml            # how to configure the ufs
 	|---- rsync_dist.yml        # only master will download/compile, how do slaves rsync the binary distribution from master
 	|---- start.yml             # how to start the ufs
+	|---- files                 # script files related to same role tasks
+	|------ compile_alluxio.sh    # how to compile Alluxio against this ufs
+	|------ config_alluxio.sh     # there are ufs related configurations in Alluxio like ALLUXIO_UNDERFS_ADDRESS
+	|------ ...
 Then compose the task ymls in playbook.yml, configurations should be in `conf/ufs.yml`.

 ### Add new framework on top of Alluxio

 create new directory `roles/{framework_name}` with structure:

-	|-- files
-	|---- ...
 	|-- tasks
 	|---- download_release.yml   # if you want to support deploying releases instead of downloading source code and compiling, this file specifies how to download binary releases of this framework
 	|---- clone_remote_repo.yml  # how to git clone the repo